United States Navy Chaplain Corps: History

 The history of the Chaplain Corps traces its beginnings to 28 November 1775 when the second article of Navy Regulations was adopted.
 It stated that "the Commanders of the ships of the thirteen United Colonies are to take care that divine services be performed twice a day on board and a sermon preached on Sundays unless bad weather or other extraordinary accidents prevent."
 Although chaplains were not specifically mentioned in this article, one can infer that Congress intended that an ordained clergyman be part of ship's company.

 United States Navy Chaplain Corps was established on 28 November 1775.

 The Continental Navy, the predecessor of the United States Navy, was approved by the Second Continental Congress on 13 October 1775.
 It was administered by a Marine Committee of three members later expanded to seven members.
 The Navy Regulations adopted by the Marine Committee on 28 November 1775 mirrored those of the Royal Navy.

-The second article of the Navy regulations of 1775 read: "The Commanders of the ships of the thirteen United Colonies, are to take care that divine service be performed twice a day onboard, and a sermon preached on Sundays unless bad weather or other extraordinary accidents prevent."
-Although the chaplain is not mentioned in this article, the reference to a sermon implies that Congress intended that an ordained clergyman be on board.
 The first mention of a chaplain in the Journals of the Continental Congress refers to his share in the distribution of prize money.
 On 6 January 1776, Congress passed a resolution detailing the prize share percentages and includes the distribution of a portion to the chaplain.
 On 15 November 1776, Congress fixed the base pay of the chaplain at $20 a month.
 The first chaplain known to have served in the Continental Navy was the Reverend Benjamin Balch, a Congregational minister, whose father had served in a similar capacity in the Royal Navy.
 Benjamin Balch's son, William Balch, is the first chaplain known to have received a commission in the U.S. Navy after the department was established in 1798.

 During World War II, at least 24 Chaplains died, with three being killed during the Attack on Pearl Harbor.